-Progressing cavity pumping systems have emerged as a common form of artificial lift.
+Progressing cavity pump (PCP) systems have emerged as a common form of artificial lift.
 Collecting and analyzing data on key reliability parameters play key roles in ensuring that a PCP system provides reliable and economical performance.

 This course also includes hands-on training with Run-Life Xplore (RLX), the software developed by a Joint Industry Project for the collection and analysis of PCP reliability data.

-This course has been developed for engineers and other personnel who deal with the design and operation of downhole progressing cavity pumping systems.
+This course has been developed for engineers and other personnel who deal with the design and operation of downhole PCP systems.
 This includes field operators, completion and production technologists, and the staff of equipment manufacturers and vendors.
 A comprehensive set of course notes is provided.

 Topics covered include:

-- Data analysis best practices (e.g. benchmarking and DDAs)
+- Data analysis best practices (e.g. benchmarking and DDAs); and

-Visit our main training page for our current course schedule and registration information.
+Visit our main training page for our current course and workshop list.
+Visit our events page for the upcoming schedule and registration information.